microsoft/api-guidelines/azure/Guidelines.md

 If you can't avoid them, then follow the guideline below.

 <a name="json-use-discriminator-for-polymorphism"></a>
-:white_check_mark: **DO** define a `kind` field indicating the kind of the resource and include any kind-specific fields in the body.
+:white_check_mark: **DO** define a discriminator field indicating the kind of the resource and include any kind-specific fields in the body.

-Below is an example of JSON for a Rectangle and Circle:
+Below is an example of JSON for a Rectangle and Circle with a discriminator field named `kind`:
 **Rectangle**
 ```json
 {